menandmice/micetro_docs/guides/user-manual/access_control.rst

 * Groups cannot contain groups

-* Users and groups can be assigned to any number of groups and roles
+* Users and groups can be assigned to any number of roles

 .. _administrator: